-I created this recipe years ago at a bistro I worked at.
-Inspired by an old Italian housemate of mine who was also a chef.
+I created this recipe years ago at a bistro I worked.
+I was inspired by an old Italian housemate of mine who was also a chef.
 He made a ragu using the inside of the sausage and discarded the casing.

-This adds a ton of flavour to the ragu because the mince meat is rich and has been marinated in spices.
-This makes it a perfect pair for dry wines and romantic/family dinners.
+It adds a ton of flavour to the ragu because the mincemeat is rich and marinated in spices.
+That makes it a perfect pair for dry wines and romantic/family dinners.

 What is Italian Sausage?

-In Italy they have many many different types of sausages.
-You can find over a 100 variations of sausages in Italy from spicy spreadable pastes (Nudja), cured sausages (Salami’s), ground cured (Mortadella).
+In Italy, they have many, many different types of sausages.
+You can find over 100 variations of sausages in Italy from spicy spreadable pastes (Nudja), cured sausages (Salami’s), ground cured (Mortadella).

 If you can’t find Italian sausage

-Simply take the casing of the sausages.
-Add the sausage meat to a mixing bowl and discard the casings.
+Take the casing of the sausages.
+Add the sausage meat to a mixing bowl and discard the cases.
 Then mix in this Italian sausage spice mix.